Favorite Wildlife that Can Be Found in Urban/Suburban Neighborhoods

 Don't like them, don't hate them.
 Kinda exciting and cool to see them though.

-They are primates that can live in both wilderness and in cities.
+They are primates that can live both in the wilderness and in cities.

 Just like rhesus macaques, vervet monkeys are both wild animals and city animals.